-The final grade is determined 40% by the homework-grade and 60% by the final exam.
-In accordance with the Mastermath rules, the final grade will be rounded to the nearest integer (also for Master of Logic students).
+The final grade is determined for 60% by the final exam (or the re-sit if you take it) and 40% by the homework-grade.
+In accordance with the Mastermath rules, the final grade will be rounded to the nearest integer, also for Master of Logic students.

 Introduction to quantum mechanics and qubits, overview of the course

 Chapter 1 of lecture notes.
 Also make sure you know the material in Appendices A and B